KohinaTheCat/U-Impactify/doc/sprint0/competition.md

 - A social initiative can ask for support in Giving Garden if they cannot afford to get any service/support

-  - A low subscription fees for impact learners to take a fixed number of courses simultaneously
+  - A low subscription fee for impact learners to take a fixed number of courses simultaneously

 - External donors can donate to the Giving Garden for impact learners and social initiatives get support for free/subsidized costs